-Given a population size N, a number of initially infected individuals I_0 , the contact rate β , and the parameters of supervised- and unsupervised recovery σ and α , it calculates the number of infected individuals over time.
+Given a population size N, a number of initially infected individuals $I_0$ , the contact rate $\beta$ , and the parameters of supervised- and unsupervised recovery $\sigma$ and $\alpha$ , it calculates the number of infected individuals over time.
 Like the IBM simulation, this program takes a maximum time to stop the numeric evaluation.

-In addition, it takes a maximum age per individual a{max} and a resolution h, which was not necessary to simulate the population using the IBM simulation from section 6.1.1.
-A matrix, which saves $\kappa(t, a)$, is generated using that information.
+In addition, it takes a maximum age per individual $a{max}$ and a resolution h, which was not necessary to simulate the population using the IBM simulation from section 6.1.1.
+A matrix, which saves $\kappa(t, a)$ , is generated using that information.

-The recall likelihood of contacts p, the infectivity likelihood p{is} , and the tracing delay T are needed to calculate the tracing.
+The recall likelihood of contacts p, the infectivity likelihood $p{is}$ , and the tracing delay T are needed to calculate the tracing.
 The forward tracing, backward tracing (with and without adaption to the endemic case), and cluster contact tracing can be activated.

-The results of the probabilities and rates are stored in matrices of the sample size $(0 : n{a{\text{max}}}, -a{\text{max}} - 1.1T : n{t{\text{max}}}))$.
+The results of the probabilities and rates are stored in matrices of the sample size $(0 : n{a{\text{max}}}, -a{\text{max}} - 1.1T : n{t{\text{max}}}))$ .

 We use the forward Euler algorithm due to the simplicity of its implementation.
-The negative side effects of this algorithm, like underestimating exponential decay, and the stability issues do not influence the result at a significant level when evaluating short periods at the chosen levels of α and σ .
+The negative side effects of this algorithm, like underestimating exponential decay, and the stability issues do not influence the result at a significant level when evaluating short periods at the chosen levels of $\alpha$ and $\sigma$ .
 Therefore, we estimate the decay and evaluate the Dahlquist equation [Dah56].
 During the thesis, we choose an overall supervised and unsupervised recovery rate of the magnitude of 1.
 When searching for an upper limit for the tracing effect, we can employ a rough estimation by taking the contact rate, which we choose to be 2.
-To leave some buffer, we estimate $\lambda = -10$.
+To leave some buffer, we estimate $\lambda = -10$ .
 Now, we evaluate the equation $|1 + h \lambda| < 1$ to calculate the stability area.
 As long we ensure h < 0.1, the equation hints stability even after these generous estimations.
 The forward Euler only achieves linear convergence, so we choose h = 0.01.
 On the other hand, the forward Euler algorithm does not spread the influence of the discontinuous first derivative, which is introduced by the impact of the tracing.
-There is only a piecewise linear approximation, no interpolation by polynomials.
-So it does not spread the errors, which polynomials can not interpolate, but it keeps this discontinuity localized.
+There is only a piecewise linear approximation, no interpolate, but it keeps this discontinuity localized.